 - 2 tablespoons brown rice flour

-- ½ cup veggie broth
+- ½ cup veggie broth , low sodium if needed

-- ground black pepper to taste
+- ground black pepper , to taste

-Saute garlic in a pan using oil or veggie broth until lightly browned.
+Saute garlic in a pan using veggie broth (or oil) until lightly browned.

-Add parsley, salt and pepper and mix well.
+- Add parsley, salt and pepper and mix well.
 Remove cover and add flour and veggie broth and continue to cook until juice thickens.